Marine scientists are involved in research, analysis and forecasts in relation to the oceans, their life forms and coastal areas

 - experience in practical areas such as scuba diving, boat handling and first aid

 - enthusiasm and commitment to the field.

-It's important to get relevant work or voluntary experience.
+It's important to get work or voluntary experience.
 Laboratory work and experience of relevant techniques may give you an advantage.
-Involvement in related societies or groups during your degree will also help when applying for jobs.
-Keep a record of any voluntary experience, holiday work, including field trips, and other relevant events and conferences.
+Also, get involved with related societies or groups during your degree.
+Keep a record of any voluntary experience and holiday work you've done, including field trips.

-Marine scientists are employed by marine institutes, universities, large governmental departments and well-known multinational companies.
+Marine scientists are employed by marine research institutes, universities, international organisations, commercial companies, government agencies and not-for-profit organisations.

-- public bodies such as the Marine Management Organisation;
+- public bodies, such as the Marine Management Organisation (MMO)

 - marine research laboratories and agencies.

 Some employers, especially academic bodies or government agencies, may employ marine scientists to undertake a short or long-term research project, linked to a fixed-term contract.

 Opportunities to work overseas are common, either through a permanent or semi-permanent posting abroad or where overseas travel to visit research sites makes up a significant portion of your role.

 Look for job vacancies at: